I’m often asked what young writers can do to seek and connect with authentic audiences.

 9. Infographics are a powerful alternative to the old school research paper.
 They travel well, too.
 Ideas here.

 10. Interviews can be audio or video recorded and shared across different platforms.
 Imagine how this might enrich narrative, information, or argument writing.
-Interviews can be conducted remotely, using Skype or Zoom, too.
+Tools like Otter enable audio recording, transcription, and voice-to-text as well.

 11. Newsletters are digital now.
 I love using Canva to create and share them.